Macbeth

 Length

-Joe MacBeth (1955): Director Ken Hughes; writer Hughes, Philip Yordan; featuring Paul Douglas, Ruth Roman, Bonar Colleano, Sid James
+Joe MacBeth (1955): Film, 90 minutes; director Ken Hughes; writer Hughes, Philip Yordan; featuring Paul Douglas, Ruth Roman, Bonar Colleano, Sid James

-Much better than Orson Welles's effort, somewhat surprisingly, is Hollywood's next take on the Scottish play, Joe MacBeth, which puts the characters in modern dress and sets them in the criminal underworld complete with backstabbing and machine guns.
+Surprisingly better than Orson Welles's effort is Hollywood's next take on the Scottish play.
+Joe MacBeth puts the characters in modern dress and sets them in the criminal underworld complete with backstabbing and machine guns.

 Burly American film actor Paul Douglas, better known for his comedy roles, is the Joe of the title who murders his way to the top.
 He's egged on by his ambitious moll of a wife, Lily MacBeth (Ruth Roman, best known for Strangers on a Train).

 This may sound like a hopeless premise but it's amazing how well it works.
 The leads and all the supporting actors brilliantly bring it to life.
-Especially effective is British stalwart Sid James, more sedate and serious than usual as MacBeth's ally, victim and haunter Banky (think Banquo).
+Especially effective is British film and television stalwart Sid James, more sedate and serious than usual as MacBeth's ally, victim and haunter Banky (think Banquo).

-The movie was harshly ciriticized at the time and it is mainly forgotten today.
-But it deserves to be remembered as one of the better updates on Shakespearean classics that became all the rage later.
+The movie was harshly criticized at the time and it is mainly forgotten today.
+But it deserves to be remembered as one of the more interesting updates of a Shakespearean classic, the first in a trend that later would become all the rage.

 — Eric